tastytea/mastodon-cpp/README.md

 # Usage

 The HTML reference can be generated with `build_doc.sh`, if doxygen is installed.
 Or just look in `src/mastodon-cpp.hpp`.
 There are examples in `src/examples/`.
+All input is expected to be UTF-8.

 ## Most basic example